kybidium/gifRecolor/README.md

 ```

 ## Preprocessing
 K-means clustering is used to find the most representative colors in the gif, then the colors in the gif are replaced with the closest colors found by k-means.
+This way, we can reduce the number of colors in the gif and make it easier to recolor.

 ## Results